autonity/autonity-oracle/README.md

 # the plugin named pcgc_cax that fetches data for these crypto currency pairs from this exchange as the default configuration is set in the plugin.

 # For the forex data plugin, default
-# configuration, thus, the end user just need to configure the required ones.
-All the configuration of a plugin is
+# configuration is set, so the end user just needs to configure required settings, namely `name` and `key`.
+The configuration settings of a plugin are:
 # explained as below:
 #
 # type PluginConfig struct {